apnadkarni/blt/doc/tree.rst

      to the node currently set as root.

-When specifying nodes in tree object commands, if the specifier is an integer, it is assumed to refer to the single node with that id.
+When specifying nodes in tree object commands, if the specifier is an integer, it is assumed to refer to the single node with that ID.
 If the specifier is not an integer, then it refers to any node that with that tag.

-The symbol *node* is used below to for arguments that specify a node either by its id or a tag that selects zero or more nodes.
+The symbol *node* is used below to for arguments that specify a node either by its ID or a tag that selects zero or more nodes.
 Many tree commands only operate on a single node at a time; if *node* is specified in a way that names multiple items, then an error "refers to more than one node" is generated.